Explore the Buildings

 Friends Meeting House

-The Livonia Meeting House is the oldest existing Friends Meeting House in Michigan.
+The Livonia Meeting House is one of the oldest existing Friends Meeting House in Michigan.

 In 1827, Daniel and David Lapham purchased property near the intersection of Farmington and Seven Mile Roads and a portion was set aside for a meeting house and burial grounds for the Friends.
 The Livonia Meeting first erected a log-frame building in 1838.
 It is unknown what happened to this structure.
 In 1846, the current building was erected on this same site and served as the meeting house for a very short time with the last meeting held in 1853.